 Than they could ever give back.

-But they’ll spin their stories and make us the villains,
+But they’ll spin their stories and make me the villain,

-Trying to appease us with the cage they call freedom.
+Trying to appease me with the cage they call freedom.

 I’m not sure why suddenly